На русском языке

 U_{s}=- \frac{g^2_{N \pi}}{4 \pi r} \exp (-\frac {M_{\pi} cr}{\hbar }),

-The dimensionless strong interaction coupling constant is:
+Dimensionless strong interaction coupling constant is:

 \alpha_{s}=\frac { \mid U_{s}\mid }{ U_f } = \frac{ g^2_{N \pi}}{4\pi\hbar c } \approx 14{.}6.

-The constants in the quantum field theory
+Constants in quantum field theory

 \alpha_{sq}= \frac{ g^2_{qg}}{4\pi\hbar c } <1,

-As the distance between the quarks decreases, due to the collisions of high energy particles, it is expected the log reduction of ~\alpha_{sq} and the weakening of strong interaction (the effect of asymptotic freedom of quarks).
-[1] At the scale of the transferred energy of the order of the Z boson’s mass-energy (91.19 GeV) it was found that ~\alpha_{sq}=0.1187.
-[2] At the same energy scale the electromagnetic interaction coupling constant increases up to the value of the order of 1/127 instead of ≈1/137 at low energies.
-It is assumed that at higher energies, of the order of 1018 GeV, the values of the coupling constants of gravitational, weak, electromagnetic and strong interactions of particles will become closer and even become approximately equal to each other.
+As distance between quarks decreases, due to collisions of high energy particles, logarithmic decrease of ~\alpha_{sq} and weakening of strong interaction (effect of asymptotic freedom of quarks) are expected.
+[1] At the scale of transferred energy of the order of Z boson’s mass-energy (91.19 GeV) it was found that ~\alpha_{sq}=0.1187.
+[2] At the same energy scale electromagnetic interaction coupling constant increases up to value of the order of 1/127 instead of ≈1/137 at low energies.
+It is assumed that at higher energies, of the order of 1018 GeV, values of coupling constants of gravitational, weak, electromagnetic and strong interactions of particles will become closer and even become approximately equal to each other.

-The constants in other theories
+Constants in other theories

 String theory